Got a question for us?

 - Necessity (Relates to our time / Involving the audience / Courage / Eye-opening effect)

-All the nominees regardless of the category they fall into (Opera, Small Ensemble and Large Ensemble) compete for the Public Choice and the Production of the Year Awards.
-While a public vote determine the winner of the Public Choice Award, the jury decides of the winner of the Production of the Year Award.
+All the nominees regardless of the category they fall into (Opera, Small Ensemble, Large Ensemble, School Concert, Participatory project) compete for the Public Choice Award.
+A public vote determines the winner of the Award.

 The YAMawards Ceremony is open to everyone who registered to the YAMsession, an annual international event for creative professionals working in the field of young audiences development.